 Having any of these symptoms does not mean that a person has colorectal cancer.
 But they should be discussed with a doctor.

 Drinking in Moderation is Beneficial

-Drinking alcohol in moderation is not a risk factor for developing colorectal cancer.
-However, moderate drinking is clearly linked with better health and longer life.
-That’s in comparison with either not drinking or drinking heavily.
+Moderate drinking is not a risk factor for colorectal cancer.
+But moderate drinking is clearly linked with better health and longer life.
+That’s compared to either not drinking or drinking heavily.

-Drinking in moderation has been described by the National Institute on Alcohol Abuse and Alcoholism (NIAAA).
+Drinking in moderation has been described by a federal agency (NIAAA).
 For a man it’s having two drinks per day.
-For a woman, it’s three drinks in any one day and an average of seven drinks per week.
+For a woman, it’s one drink per day.